 While not exactly the same as unrefined oil, all the information you can read leads to the conclusion that it has most of the same nutritional benefits.
 If possible, you want to ensure that you are buying a refined oil that is refined in a natural way, without chemicals, and that it is most certainly NOT hydrogenated.

 Unrefined coconut oil, which may also be called virgin or extra-virgin, will be readily available at health food stores and online.
 You’ll be surprised to learn that there really isn’t a difference between “virgin” and “extra-virgin” when it comes to coconut oil.
 Both come from the first mechanical pressing of raw coconut.
 Unrefined coconut oil is considered superior to refined oil but does have a mild (too strong, depending on the brand) coconut flavor and scent.

 When choosing good coconut oil, you’ll want to know how the oil was extracted from the coconut.

 Cold-Pressed is the most common type of extraction for coconut oil.
 If you want to be sure you are getting the most benefits when choosing good coconut oil, make sure you buy one that uses a cold-press method that never heats the coconut.
 Though it is called “cold-pressed” some methods still use heat to extract the most meat from the coconut.

 Expeller-pressed oil is definitely heated and most people wanting to get the most benefit from their coconut oil will want to stay away from it.
 Again, heating the oil isn’t a horrible thing, in and of itself, since coconut oil has very stable fatty acids, but if you are looking for the most bang for your buck, you may want to stay away from expeller-pressed varieties.

 Does this help?
 Are you feeling more confidant when headed to the store?
-I guess I’d sum it up by saying, it’s hard to go terribly wrong with coconut oil, unless of course you stumble upon a hydrogenated variety.
+To sum it up, it’s hard to go terribly wrong with coconut oil unless, of course, you stumble upon a hydrogenated variety.